awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

   The result is an IAM role ARN, instead of the AWS STS session ARN\.

-For instructions on how to configure the `ClusterRole` and `ClusterRoleBinding` to grant the `eks-connector` service account privilege to impersonate the mapped user, see [Granting access to an IAM principal to view Kubernetes resources on a cluster](connector-grant-access.md)\.
+For instructions on how to configure the `ClusterRole` and `ClusterRoleBinding` to grant the `eks-connector` service account privilege to impersonate the mapped user, see [Grant access to view Kubernetes cluster resources on an Amazon EKS console](connector-grant-access.md)\.
 Make sure that in the template, `%IAM_ARN%` is replaced with the IAM ARN of the AWS Management Console IAM principal\.

 ## Console error: `[...] is forbidden: User [...] cannot list resource “[...] in API group”` at the cluster scope<a name="symp-rbac"></a>